-It’s a collection of servers located all around the world.
-When a browser loads static content, the request is automatically routed to a server physically closest to the browser.
-This makes the content load much faster.
-Because there are many servers everywhere, it also makes your site impervious to bursts of traffic, because the burst is spread out over literally hundreds of servers.
+A CDN is a collection of servers located all around the world.
+When a browser loads static content, the request is automatically routed to the server geographically closest to the browser.
+This helps the content load much more quickly.
+In addition, because your content is loaded from many servers in separate locations, bursts of traffic are less likely to cause issues, because the burst is spread out over hundreds of servers, rather than just one.

 What CDN provider do you use?

 Our CDN services are provided via our partner MaxCDN.
 (Formerly called NetDNA).

 MaxCDN’s network is comprised of servers located all over the world, including North America, Europe, and Asia.
 You can find more information about their data center locations on their pagehere.

 Why are my CDN URL’s different than my domain name?

 Normally your URL paths would be something similar to:

 This is because those static assets are now loading from a third party server, rather than the same server where your WordPress site is hosted.
 If you’d like, the “cdnzonename.wpengine.netdna-

 By default, we serve all the static assets located in your wp-content folder from CDN.
 We also serve assets which appear like dynamic PHP content but are in fact static files like CSS, JS, and images.
 This includes thumbnailing systems, minification plugins, and similar.
 Core files are also served from CDN.
 If you have static assets you’d like served from the CDN that are stored outside the wp-content folder, please contact support with the path to the directory or file and we will include it for you.